opendocsg/slw-judgments-backfill/2018_SGHC_172/report.md

 _Related ac tion in China_

 73     Shortly after the proceedings were commenced, a related action was commenced by CZ3D against Mr Liu, as well as several of the potential witnesses, namely Chen Jianbo, Yin Baoneng, Huang Xia, Shen Liangda, Liu Ning and Pan Haiya, in the People’s Court of Zhonglou District, China, on 1 August 2017 (“the Chinese action”).
-In this regard, related concurrent foreign proceedings would be a relevant connecting factor which a court is entitled to take into account when determining _forum c onveniens: Virsagi Management (S) Pte Ltd v Welltec h Construc tion Pte Ltd and another appeal_ [2013] 4 SLR 1097 at [40].
+In this regard, related concurrent foreign proceedings would be a relevant connecting factor which a court is entitled to take into account when determining _forum c onveniens: Virsagi Management (S) Pte Ltd v Welltec h Construc tion Pte Ltd and another appeal_ <span class="citation">[2013] 4 SLR 1097</span> at [40].

 74     Having perused the court papers, essentially, the Chinese action arises out of the same events leading to the alleged breach of the Service Agreement, specifically the breach of the delivery up obligation.
 This was not seriously disputed by Shanghai Turbo.
 The material difference is that the Chinese action is based on torts allegedly committed by Mr Liu against CZ3D, whereas the present proceedings are based on breaches of the Service Agreement.
 In that light, there is a risk of inconsistencies in findings made should the matters be dealt with by courts in two different jurisdictions.
 The existence of the Chinese action commenced by CZ3D after these proceedings were commenced, based on the same factual matrix, is another factor strongly in favour of China, rather than Singapore, as the _forum c onveniens._